nmeum/git-shuffle/README.md

 However, it is likely desirable to automate this process through global `githooks(5)`.
 For this purpose `core.hooksPath` will need to be set using `git-config(1)`.
-Additionally, a `post-commit` must be created which amends the previously created commit.
+Additionally, a `post-commit` hook must be created which amends the previously created commit.
 For example using:

 	$ git config --global core.hooksPath ~/.config/git/hooks
 	$ mkdir -p ~/.config/git/hooks